-66 Commonwealth was built ca. 1872, one of three contiguous houses (62-64-66 Commonwealth).
+66 Commonwealth was built in 1871-1872, one of three contiguous houses (62-64-66 Commonwealth).
 The three houses form a symmetrical composition, with 64 Commonwealth, in the center, a full story higher with a tall mansard roof ornamented with iron cresting.
 The flanking houses at 62 and 66 Commonwealth are mirror images of each other.
 Horizontal string courses of stone unify the façade.

 All three houses were built for real estate dealer Henry Bigelow Williams for speculative sale.
 He and his wife, Sarah Louisa (Frothingham) Williams, lived at 317 Dartmouth with his wife’s parents, Samuel Frothingham, Jr., and Maria Louise (Whitredge) Frothingham.